skadistats/Tarrasque/docs/source/player.rst

       The index of the player in the game. i.e. 0 is the first player on the radiant team, 9 is the last on the dire

+      This is -1 for the undefined player, which should be ignored.

    .. attribute:: hero